bmorris3/familyportrait/README.md

-Family Portrait: The Memoirs of James Alfred Morris
+"Family Portrait": The Autobiography of James Alfred Morris
 ==============

 My father passed on to me a manuscript of my great-grandfather's autobiography, which was never properly edited and printed.
 I'm typesetting the manuscript in LaTeX and storing the project here, while editing it collaboratively with family.